Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ## 🔧 Data Preprocessing

-This section outlines the data cleaning and transformation steps applied to prepare the raw survey data for analysis.
+This section will describe the data cleaning and transformation procedures which will be used in preparing the raw survey data to be analyzed.

 📝 **Salary Range → Average Salary**